 - Use a Mail Order Photo Lab

 - Pharmacy or Big Box Store

-Shipping your film to a mail-order photo lab to be processed and scanned is the simplest choice if you're new to using film.
-A disadvantage to this is that it becomes pricey if you're consistently shooting film.
+Shipping film to a mail-order photo lab to be developed and scanned is the least complicated choice if you are new to shooting film.
+A drawback to this is that it gets really expensive if you are consistently using film.

-Certainly one of the best ways to lower your costs on film is to buy a bulk roll of 100 feet of film and manually load canisters by hand.
+Considered one of the most popular ways to spend less money on film is to buy a bulk roll of 100 feet of film and load canisters by hand.

-After you've finished, you will end up having roughly 18 canisters of 36 exposures each.
-Count on savings of 20-30% based on the film you purchase.
+Once you are done, you’ll end up getting about 18 canisters of 36 exposures each.
+Based on the film stock you are likely to save 20%-30%.

-Bear in mind that you're limited to rolls of black & white film.
-This is in part because black & white film is much easier and cheaper to develop yourself.
+Another thing to keep in mind is that you are only going to be able to get rolls of black & white film.
+This is in part because black and white film is easier and less expensive to develop yourself.

-It's simple to process and scan any film at home.
-It's a smart option to lower your costs so you can use more film with your Canon Rebel XS.
+You can easily develop and scan any film at home.
+In fact it’s an excellent method to cut costs so you can use more film with your Canon EOS Rebel XS.